Dahlia Aguilar: Founding Principal

-Dahlia brings to her role as Mundo Verde’s founding principal over 18 years of school leadership and instructional experience in bilingual elementary and high school education.
+Dahlia brings to her role as Mundo Verde’s founding principal 20 years of school leadership and instructional experience in bilingual elementary and high school education.
 She has worked for over ten years to strengthen the practice of teachers and leaders in public and public charter schools with multicultural and multilingual student bodies.

-Dahlia comes to Mundo Verde from her position as Assistant Principal of Columbia Heights Educational Campus (CHEC), a grades 6-12 Early College Campus.
+Dahlia came to Mundo Verde from her position as Assistant Principal of Columbia Heights Educational Campus (CHEC), a grades 6-12 Early College Campus.
 In her seven years at CHEC, Dahlia led the development of a professional learning community of teachers and other school staff to support, push and create effective practices among CHEC’s teachers.
 She worked with teachers across content areas and grade levels, using various tools of observation and feedback.
 Dahlia was simultaneously CHEC’s World Language Chair, responsible for oversight of instruction, curriculum development and assessment of world languages for grades 6-12.
-In this role, she successfully transitioned what was a traditional foreign languages program to an immersion program; in 2010 she launched the school’s first ever dual immersion middle school program.
+In this role, she successfully transitioned what was a traditional foreign languages program to an immersion program; in 2010 she helped launched the school’s first ever dual immersion middle school program.

 As the Mundo Verde community continues in our journey to launch a great school, Dahlia shared some thoughts with us about what makes schools great --